Extract Phone Numbers from Text

 💡 Pro Tips

-• • Paste text from emails, documents, or websites
+- • Paste text from emails, documents, or websites

-• • Works with international phone numbers from all countries
+- • Works with international phone numbers from all countries

-• • Click WhatsApp to message without saving contacts
+- • Click WhatsApp to message without saving contacts

-• • Your extracted numbers are saved locally for quick access
+- • Your extracted numbers are saved locally for quick access

 How to Extract Phone Numbers

-1. Copy the text that contains phone numbers
+- Copy the text that contains phone numbers

-2. Paste it into the text box above
+- Paste it into the text box above

-3. Phone numbers are highlighted in real-time as they are detected
+- Phone numbers are highlighted in real-time as they are detected

-4. Click Extract to get a clean list of all unique numbers
+- Click Extract to get a clean list of all unique numbers

-5. Use the extracted numbers to call, SMS, or WhatsApp directly
+- Use the extracted numbers to call, SMS, or WhatsApp directly

 Supported Formats

-• International format: +1 (555) 123-4567
+- International format: +1 (555) 123-4567

-• Local format: (555) 123-4567 or 555-123-4567
+- Local format: (555) 123-4567 or 555-123-4567

-• Compact format: 5551234567
+- Compact format: 5551234567

-• European format: +44 20 7946 0958
+- European format: +44 20 7946 0958

-• Numbers from 200+ countries with automatic country detection
+- Numbers from 200+ countries with automatic country detection

 Where People Extract Phone Numbers From

-• Emails and email signatures — Business emails often contain phone numbers in signatures, footers, or inline text.
+- Emails and email signatures — Business emails often contain phone numbers in signatures, footers, or inline text.
 Copy the entire email body and let NumSwift find them.

-• Web pages and directories — Contact pages, business listings, and online directories often list multiple numbers.
+- Web pages and directories — Contact pages, business listings, and online directories often list multiple numbers.
 Select all text on the page and paste it in.

-• PDF documents and invoices — Contracts, invoices, and official documents frequently include phone numbers.
+- PDF documents and invoices — Contracts, invoices, and official documents frequently include phone numbers.
 Copy the text from your PDF viewer.

-• Spreadsheets and CSV files — Exported contact lists or CRM data often have phone numbers mixed with other data.
+- Spreadsheets and CSV files — Exported contact lists or CRM data often have phone numbers mixed with other data.
 Paste the raw content and NumSwift filters out just the numbers.

-• Chat messages and social media — WhatsApp groups, Telegram channels, or social media posts where people share their numbers in free-form text.
+- Chat messages and social media — WhatsApp groups, Telegram channels, or social media posts where people share their numbers in free-form text.

 Common Mistakes When Extracting Phone Numbers

-• Missing country codes — A local number like 555-123-4567 won't work for WhatsApp or international calls without the country code.
+- Missing country codes — A local number like 555-123-4567 won't work for WhatsApp or international calls without the country code.
 NumSwift adds it based on your selected country.

-• Extra characters — Numbers like "Call us: (555) 123-4567 ext.
+- Extra characters — Numbers like "Call us: (555) 123-4567 ext.
 200" need the extension and label stripped.
 NumSwift extracts just the dialable number.

-• Duplicate numbers — The same number may appear multiple times in different formats.
+- Duplicate numbers — The same number may appear multiple times in different formats.
 NumSwift deduplicates results so you get a clean list.

-• Misidentified sequences — Not every string of digits is a phone number.
+- Misidentified sequences — Not every string of digits is a phone number.
 NumSwift validates format and digit count against the selected country's rules to avoid false positives.

 Frequently Asked Questions

-How does NumSwift extract phone numbers from text?
+▶How does NumSwift extract phone numbers from text?

-What text sources can I extract phone numbers from?
+▶What text sources can I extract phone numbers from?

-Does it handle different phone number formats?
+▶Does it handle different phone number formats?

 Yes.
-NumSwift recognizes phone numbers in many formats including +1 (555) 123-4567, 555-123-4567, 5551234567, +44 20 7946 0958, and more.
-It supports numbers from over 200 countries.
+NumSwift recognizes 15+ phone number formats including +1 (555) 123-4567, 555-123-4567, 5551234567, +44 20 7946 0958, and many regional variants.
+It supports numbers from over 200 countries and validates each detected number against the correct digit-count and format rules for the selected country, which eliminates false positives from random digit sequences.

-Can I extract phone numbers from an email?
+▶Can I extract phone numbers from an email?